 - On Your Kitchen Countertop– Leave the box of microgreens on your countertop, with the flaps open.
 Please do not put them in direct sunlight or under a ceiling fan.
-It can dry them out very quickly.
-Once every 2-3 days, check to see if the grow pad is still moist.
-If not, remove the grow pad from the container and place it in a shallow dish or bakeware tray with a little filtered water.
-Let it sit in the water for a minute or two to rehydrate the pad.
-Then place the pad back in the container and put it back on your countertop with the lid still open.
+It will dry them out very quickly.
+Once every 2 days, check to see if the grow pad is still moist.
+If dry, remove the microgreens grow pad and pour 2 ounces of water into the box.
+Then place the pad back in the box and put it back on your countertop with the lid still open.

 - In Your Refrigerator – Place the box of microgreens in your refrigerator.
 Make sure it’s not in a direct path of the cold air coming out of the blower because they can easily freeze.
 Once every 3-4 days, check to see if the grow pad is still moist.
 If it’s dry, follow the watering steps outlined in method 1 above.
 When stored in the refrigerator, it is normal to see condensation on the leaves.
 If you see too much water on the leaves, we recommend putting them on your counter instead.
 Too much moisture can lead to premature spoilage.